 - Must use award in compliance with NYU fiscal reporting requirements.

-- Must be a citizen or permanent resident of the United States if an individual; must be incorporated in and maintain a primary place of business in the United States if a company or organization.
+- Must be a citizen or permanent resident of the United States, or authorized to work in the United States, if an individual; must be incorporated in and maintain a primary place of business in the United States if a company or organization.

-- May not be employed by NYU or any individual/ entity involved with the design, execution or judging of the competition.
+- May not be employed by NYU Social Entrepreneurship Program or any individual/ entity involved with the design, execution or judging of the competition.

 - Must agree to assume all risks and waive claims against NYU and the Bill & Melinda Gates Foundation and its related entities, except in the case of willful misconduct, for any damage or loss of property, revenue or profits, whether direct, indirect or consequential.